epfl-ada/ada-2024-project-insightmakers24/README.md

 ### Part 2: Impact of initial and Anchoring Effect

-As we all know, the perspective of others can influence our own opinion.
+As we all know, the perspective of others can influence our own opinion, this is known as the anchoring effect.
 So we can imagine that the initial rating will have a large impact on the final rating.
-To see this influence, we compared the first rating with the mean of every other rating.
-We check the correlation between these ratings, and it appears to be higher than the correlation between the last rating and the others.
+To see this influence, we first observed the disctibution of the rating over time for every individual beer.
+We observed that the rating given tend to converge around 3 with time, so we plot the distance between the mean rating and 3 (the average rating) and see that this tendancy appears for most of the beers.
 We performed Pearson and Spearman tests to see whether a higher initial rating correlates with a higher final rating.
 Both tests show us a clear correlation, which is expected since the rating concerne the same beer.
 We know that the effect of the first rating exists, it is known as the anchoring effect, but for now we cannot affirm that what we observed was uniquely related to this effect.
-It would be to investigate further about the anchoring effect, and also check if the ratings that were the most recents at the time when someone gave a rating have an influence, or perhaps if the rating that content some text review enhances this effect.
+Finally, we used the bros score of BeerAdvocate, and compare it with the overall rating of two groups: the beers with a very high or a very low first rating.
+We found that with a high first rating have a higher overall rating that the bros score, and with a low first rating have a lower overall rating that the bros score.
+According to a statistical T-test, these differences that these differences are significant.

 ### Part 3: Country biases investigation